| Brisbane Unplugged Gigs - BUg

 On the third Sundays we host our regular Concert Format of Blackboard performers

-Events on the first Sundays will be a mix of formats, including singalongs, workshops, and
+Events on the third Sundays will be a mix of formats, including singalongs, workshops, and

 special themed events.